sfdezlop/erp-front-isdi-coders-final-project/pending.md

 - DB: New db collection of universal dates `appsystemdates` to support data analysis when data is not available for any date (clustering by date).
 There will be only one db collection of days and the rest of periods (weeks, months, quarters and years) should be provided by views of this collection.

+## Filter

+- Add a new parameter to the filter based on search by regular expression.
+If a regex is indicated, the closed options will be ignored.
+Control the possibility of searching in string and number fields.

 ## Architecture

-- Usage of thunks and extrareducers.
+- Usage of thunks and extra reducers.
+- Normalizing the server respond to {results: []}
 - Universal filter with 'get' fetch that can be used to filter any collection at any tsx components.

 ## Navigation